jfrog/jfrog-cli-plugins/rt-cleanup/README.md

 It can be used to delete all artifacts that have not been downloaded for the past n time units (both can bu configured) from a given repository.

+**Note:**
+If you're -lanning to clean Docker repositories, this plugin may lead to unexpectedly partial or broken images.
+It is currently recommended to instead use the following Artifactory [cleanDockerImages](https://github.com/jfrog/artifactory-user-plugins/tree/master/cleanup/cleanDockerImages) user plugin for this purpose.

 ## Installation with JFrog CLI
 Installing the latest version: